Princeton Review names RIT among best colleges

 High marks for academics, innovation and opportunities for real-world work experience

 Rochester Institute of Technology is again being recognized by The Princeton Review as one of the nation’s best universities for undergraduate education.
-The education-services company features RIT in the just-published 2016 edition of its annual book The Best 379 Colleges.
+The education-services company features RIT in the just-published 2015 edition of its annual book The Best 379 Colleges.
 Within the edition, RIT was also ranked as having the ninth best college radio station.

 In its profile on RIT, The Princeton Review quotes extensively from students at the university who were surveyed for the book.

 According to a summary of student comments, “Rochester Institute of Technology is bursting at the seams with a myriad of fantastic academic opportunities.
 Students here greatly value the fact that the university maintains a strong ‘focus on innovation’ and heavily encourages ‘collaboration [between] business and technology.’…Moreover, an RIT education isn’t merely theoretical.
 Indeed, undergrads have many chances to participate in (all) manner of labs and workshops, applying what they study and participating in a number of hands-on experiences.”

 The publication also cites “RIT’s fabulous co-op program which allows students to get real-world experience while still in school.
 And with amazing departments ranging from game design and animation to computer science and biotechnology, your academic needs and interests are guaranteed to be met.”